qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 ..
 [1] Nightlies are debug builds (including debugging output)

-.. _QGIS-windows-weekly:

-For users that cannot use OSGeo4W for some reason or just prefer it there is also a `weekly snapshot <https://download.osgeo.org/qgis/windows/weekly/?C=M&O=D>`_ of qgis-dev from OSGeo4W as *standalone installer* (taken on monday).
-In the feature freeze phase that also acts as **release candidate**.

 Before installing any of the nightly builds note the warning_.

-.. note:: Don't blindly do a full install of OSGeo4W.
-Only install QGIS and maybe other components you like.
-Dependencies will be included automatically.
-A full install pulls in components that require third party additions, which need to be installed manually.
-These components render the installation unusable without those additions.

 Linux
 =====